News from DiabetesMine™ D-Data Exchange 2021

 Exploring FDAs Diabetes Innovation Pathways

 Diabetes technology innovation requires safety and regulation.
 The first thing we noticed about the first blood glucose sensor is the education provided to the user.
-It can help users understand the types of food and the response in our glucose data, empowering those living with diabetes by providing information that will inform diabetes management.
+It can help users understand the types of food and the response in our blood glucose data, empowering those living with diabetes by providing information that will inform diabetes management.
 We are now able to see and learn how our bodies react under different circumstances and have the opportunity of making thoughtful decisions about blood glucose data rather than reactive ones.

 One of the questions during the session was, as a community that applauds the U.S. Food and Drug Administration (FDA) for regulating technology, is there anything we can do to help FDA?

 The answer: “it is very useful for the FDA to have the participation of the #diabetes community, #wearenotwaiting to understand the needs of these groups and expedite the approvals of new devices” according to Dr. Alberto Gutiérrez, senior FDA officer.